mobile app bar

 Roger Federer watches Aryna Sabalenka of Russia playing Qinwen Zheng of China on day nine of the U.S. Open tennis tournament

-A majority of the Masters 1000 finals were best-of-five-set matches before 2008.
-However, the ATP witnessed an increase in the number of withdrawals from tournaments scheduled immediately after.
-The lack of high-profile names in these events prompted the ATP to change this format.
-Since then, all matches in a Masters 1000 event have been best of three sets.
+Before 2008, a majority of the Masters 1000 finals were five-setters.
+The marathon matches led to an increase in withdrawals of high-profile players from tournaments scheduled immediately after.
+This prompted the ATP to change the format, making all the matches as best of three sets.

 “It’s a topic I’ve been talking to Roger Federer’s in this latest edition of Laver Cup.
 We both agree that the best matches of our sport have always been played in best of five sets, no one questions that statement.
 There is a possibility of the finals of the tournaments of the category Masters 1000 to be played again in five sets?
 The answer is yes, but it would have to be our decision,” Gaudenzi said in an interview.

 Could Saudi Arabia host a Masters 1000?
-Gaudenzi gives his opinions
+Gaudenzi gives his take

 Saudi Arabia has displayed a keen interest in promoting tennis.
-Apart from the construction of tennis facilities and the creation of academies, they have also hosted several tournaments in the recent past.
+Apart from building facilities and academies, they have also hosted several tournaments in the recent past.

-The Six Kings Slam exhibition tournament and the WTA Finals were both hosted in Riyadh.
-As an additional incentive for the players, Saudi had a record prize pool for both events – $14.3 million and $15.25 million, respectively.
+The Six Kings Slam exhibition tournament, and the WTA Finals this year, were both staged in Riyadh.
+To make things more lucrative, Saudi offered a record prize pool for them $14.3 million for the exhibition event, and $15.25 million for the women’s tournament.

 “If it happens, it will not be before 2028 because there are infrastructure works that need time… The approach with the Saudis has been open, listening to their aspirations as they want to invest in tennis and help us.
 We want to build bridges, not barriers,” Gaudenzi said.